by Jamie Schultz

 Whether you’re removing dirt, grease or mildew from your James Hardie siding, we’ve gathered the tools, solutions and methods you need to keep your siding clean as a whistle.

-The culprit: Dirt
+The Culprit: Dirt

 Big storms and windy days pick up dust and dirt that can cling to your home siding.
-To clean the muck from your home’s exterior you’ll want a soft cloth, a soft brush (such as an All Paint poly brush, a chip brush or horsehair bench brush) and a garden hose.
+To clean the muck from your home’s exterior siding without scrubbing, you’ll want a soft cloth, a soft brush (such as an All Paint poly brush, a chip brush or horsehair bench brush) and a garden hose.
 Be sure not to use a hard metal brush or abrasive sponge—these can damage the siding’s finish.

 If using a brush, brush the siding’s surface dust or dirt, then rinse the area with a garden hose.
 If using a soft cloth, wet the cloth, then wipe the area in a side to side motion in the direction of the plank, shingle or panel siding until clean.
 From there, rinse the area with clean water.